by Chris Wilson, Elementary Teacher and Editor of The Graphic Classroom in response to my questions about graphic novels / comics in the classroom.

 Thank you, Chris, for sharing your wisdom; you are such a gifted teacher and literacy advocate! ~ Melissa & Imagination Soup readers

-See: graphic novels for kids.
+See also: graphic novels for kids.